Credit Suisse says committed to commodities as rivals follow its model

-LONDON, May 23 (Reuters) - Credit Suisse is “committed” to keeping its customer-focused, derivatives-based commodities business, which hews to a model that many of its rivals are now returning to, the bank’s global head said on Thursday.
+LONDON (Reuters) - Credit Suisse CSGN.VX is “committed” to keeping its customer-focused, derivatives-based commodities business, which hews to a model that many of its rivals are now returning to, the bank’s global head said on Thursday.

 “We remain committed to commodities,” Paul Hawkins, global head of commodities at Credit Suisse, told reporters.